ucsb-cs8/w20/_lectures/lect16.md

-Let's create a new function `getFactorial(n)` that calls `factorial(n)` if and only if the user inputs a valid type.
+Let's create a new function `getFactorial(n)` that calls `factorial(n)` _if and only if_ the user inputs a valid value of the valid type.

 Below is one potential version with a very generic error.